ht2390/Portfolio_assignment/README.md

 5. Here are the equations for **average daily return** and **sharp ratio**:

 daily_return = ( today's_portfolio_value / yesterday's_portfolio_value ) - 1

-( The first day doesn't have a valid daily return, you can get rid of the first value on daily_return vector)
+( Note: The first day doesn't have a valid daily return, you can get rid of the first value on daily_return vector)

 average_daily_return = daily_return.mean()